Programs & Services

 Occupational Therapy

-New York Child Resource Center, Inc. is an approved provider of home and center-based Occupational Therapy through the Early Intervention Program.
+New York Child Resource Center, Inc. provides Occupational Therapy as a home-based service through the Early Intervention Program.

-For young children, the everyday activities of childhood are their most important work: playing, eating, getting dressed, exploring, and learning to interact with people and environments.
-Occupational therapy supports children who need help developing the skills that make these activities possible.
-This may include support with sensory processing, fine motor skills such as grasping and manipulating objects, gross motor coordination, feeding and oral-motor development, self-care and daily living skills, visual perception, and social participation.
+Occupational therapy supports children who need help developing skills involved in play, learning, daily routines, and interaction – and helps children build independence, coordination, and everyday functional skills.
+This may include support with sensory processing, fine motor skills such as grasping and manipulating objects, gross motor coordination, self-care and daily living skills, visual perception, and social participation.
+Sessions may be provided in the child’s home or in a community setting such as a daycare center.

 Physical Therapy

-New York Child Resource Center, Inc. is an approved provider of home and center-based Physical Therapy through the Early Intervention Program.
+New York Child Resource Center, Inc. provides Physical Therapy as a home-based service through the Early Intervention Program.

 Physical therapy for infants and toddlers focuses on helping children develop the physical skills they need to move, explore, and participate in daily life.
 This may include support with reaching gross motor milestones such as sitting, crawling, standing, and walking; building strength, balance, and coordination; and improving mobility and movement patterns.
 Physical therapy can also help children who have difficulty with posture, muscle tone, or physical endurance.